ARCHER-CSE/parallel-io/documents/ARCHER_BestPractice/parallel_io_tuning.md

 _File Per Process (FPP)_
 : One binary file written per parallel process.
 In this scenario we have investigated performance for standard unformatted Fortran writes.
+This scheme has the disadvantage that, at the end of the calculation, the data is spread across many different files and may therefore be difficult to use for further analysis without a data reconstruction stage.

 _Single Shared File (SSF)_
 : One binary file written to collectively by all parallel processes.
   In this scenario we have investigated performance using MPI-IO, parallel NetCDF, and parallel HDF5.
+Shared-file I/O has the advantage that all the data is organised correctly in a single file making analysis or restart more straightforward.

 We have only considered write performance in the first instance as this is usually the critical factor for performance in parallel modelling or